Fri. 02.11.18 / 7 pm Touch Change

 A conversation between Syrus Marcus Ware and !Kona

-Ware's exhibition takes the shape of an archive fifty years in the future, looking back at the present day.
+Ware's exhibition took the shape of an archive fifty years in the future, looking back at the present day.
 In it, the artist points to a historical record of black activism and presence here on the West Coast via a series of large-scale graphite portraits and documents, gleaned from his ongoing research into existing and historical BIPOC communities.
 His work also carries a speculative premise: that activists of different generations and geographies might meet for the first time in the hypothetical fonds of the archive.
-Syrus and local artist and activist !Kona will take the show as a jumping off point for a discussion around social justice, networks of relation, speculative fiction and the artist-initiated archive.
+Syrus and local artist and activist !Kona took the show as a jumping off point for a discussion around social justice, networks of relation, speculative fiction and the artist-initiated archive.

 116-350 E. 2nd Ave